tdulcet/Distributed-Computing-Scripts/README.md

                         exit.
 Quit GIMPS after current work completes.
   --ping                Ping the PrimeNet server, show version information and
                         exit.
+  --setup               Prompt for all the options that are needed to setup
+                        the script and exit.

   Registering Options:
     Sent to PrimeNet/GIMPS when registering.
 It will automatically send